hayde0264/CS-Degree/Linux-Unix/Answers/whatIsThe(bin)Directory.md

-# What does the root director bin contain?
+# What is the /bin directory?

 <code>bin</code> - contains software for the shell, as well as **system commands**.
 Even though
 bin is short for **"binary"**, the bin is known as holding **useful software tools**.